EleniAndr/8-Week-Challenge-SQL/Case Study #2 - Pizza Runner/README.md

 | 10       | 1         | 2020-01-11 18:50:20 | 10km     | 10minutes  | null                    |

 #### Course of action:
-  - Replace all `null values` with *no values NULL*.
+  - Replace all `null values` with `*no values NULL*`.
-  - Remove the units from the cells and place them in the title of the columns.
+  - Strip units from individual cell entries and include them in the column headers instead.
-  - Change the data types to numeric in the columns `distance` and `duration`.
+  - Convert the data types to FLOAT & INTEGER in the columns `distance` and `duration` respectively.
-  - Change the data type to date/time in the column `pickup_time`.
+  - Convert the `pickup_time` column to a proper `date/time` data type.

 #### 💻 SQL Query
 ```sql